EDITOR’S NOTE: This list has been updated for 2020.

 After you fill out some initial information, including your income, debt, credit score, interest rate on your current loans and the name of your school, Credible delivers an estimated savings amount based on similar borrowers.
 If the number seems like a good fit, simply create a profile and share your information.
 Credible distributes it to lenders who then send you personalized offers.

 Earnest is ideal if you have a minimal credit history and an entry-level job.
 This lender doesn’t specify a minimum credit score, instead noting that it reviews each borrower’s credit report while also considering every applicant’s employment history and education.
 The company offers flexible monthly payments that allow you to increase your monthly payment amount at any time and even skip a payment after paying on time for 6 months in a row.

-Earnest student refinance variable-rate loans with autopay start at 2.37% APR (Annual Percentage Rate) and student refinance fixed-rate loans with autopay start at 3.47% APR.
+For Earnest student refinance visit their refinance page to see the latest rates.
 This lender allows you to choose an exact term length based on your desired monthly payment.
 You can choose a standard 10-year term or opt for a 12-year, 3-month and 4-day term if that length of time creates a payment that works for your budget.

 Disclaimer: You can trust that we maintain strict editorial integrity in our writing and assessments; however, we receive compensation when you click on links to products from our partners and get approved.
 This blog article is for informational purposes only and should not be relied on as financial advice.
 Although reasonable efforts have been made, we do not guarantee the accuracy of the information presented.